-Our gardeners have done it again, putting on a beautiful garden display following a very dry winter.
-Check the related article under Green Gardening to read more about our Carnival gardener winners.
+Our gardeners are busy again, readying their gardens for spring.
+Check the related article under Green Gardening to read more about last year's Carnival gardener winners.

 Every garden and lawn is different – from the plants you have chosen, to the soil you have and the wind and sunshine your garden receives.
 It is likely that different parts of your garden will have a different microclimate and may therefore have different watering requirements.

 When planning a new irrigation system or modifying an existing system you should select the system and emitters which are efficient and appropriate for your:

 For example, drippers are an excellent and water-wise irrigation option for most gardens, but may not be suitable for sandy soils.

 The brochure Your Guide to Efficient Garden Irrigation explains requirements for efficient garden irrigation equipment such as sprinklers and emitters, where efficient irrigation guidelines apply and offers gardening and watering tips.

 Contact council on 131 872 for a copy of the brochure.

 Help us conserve our water – it’s a limited and precious resource!
 Here are some handy hints for conserving this precious resource.
 For some helpful ideas and factsheets go to this website.

 Efficient Irrigation for water conservation guideline was introduced in March 2009 under the Queensland Plumbing and Wastewater Code and applies across Queensland for all new installations of irrigation systems.
 If you are planning to install a new irrigation system for your garden then you will need to be aware of, and comply with this guideline.